ghballiet/echo-api/README.md

 - **Username for your Hue:** if you're not messing with Hue, then don't worry about it.
 This was pretty easy to do in the Node REPL by loading [node-hue-api][hue-api] and just typing in the commands.
-Eventually, the app should generate a new username (assuming it doesn't have one saved) and save it for use later.
+Later versions of this app should generate a new username (assuming it doesn't have one saved) and save it for use later.

 ## Amazon Echo Credentials